forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 3. Click **New Project** to create a new Salesforce DX project.
 4. Give your project a name and choose **Standard** for project type.

 Next, connect an org to your Code Builder environment.
-You can choose to connect to a Salesforce org (`login.salesforce.com`) or a sandbox org (`test.salesforce.com`).
+You can choose to connect to a Salesforce org or a sandbox org.

 1. Log in to your development environment, click **Allow** to grant access, then click **Next**.
 2. Choose an alias (nickname) for your org.
 If you work on many orgs, make sure the nickname helps you identify the org quickly in the future.